- Indoor and Outdoor

 There is no wheelchair access to may, Queen of Scots' Chambers.

-Palace of Holyroodhouse has not told us if they are fully pushchair friendly.
+No, Palace of Holyroodhouse have stated they are not pushchair friendly.

 Assistance/Guide Dogs only.